 Electives with FACES are open to medical students and residents from any institution, however priority will be given to those from University of Nairobi, University of California San Francisco, and University of British Columbia.
-We will also consider applications from people in other health-related fields of study.
+Applicants from other health-related fields of study will also be considered.

-Requests for clinical electives will be reviewed on the following schedule:
+Applicants for clinical electives are encouraged to adhere to the following application schedule:

 January 10, for UCSF Global Health Fellows Resident Program